Union Church (Australia): Araluen Union Church

 There is a Union Church at Araluen.
 It was built, in 1911, on land donated by William Mundy, on the condition that the building could be used by any denomination.
 It is used currently for Anglican and Uniting services on alternating weeks.

 Caloola Union Church

 In Caloola, New South Wales, this is still maintained by a Trust, and has a historic cemetery.
 It opened and was dedicated in 1865.

 As of 2021, four interdenominational Sunday services are conducted each year, with clergy from several denominations attending each.

+Meroo Union Church

+The church building was a gift to the community of Meroo Meadow from their landlord, David Berry.
+The church has a set of war memorial gates.

+Mangrove Mountain Union Church

+This is built on land donated in 1912.
+A new trustee organisation was formed in 2023.

 Moonan Flat Union Church

 The Union Church in the village of Moonan Flat, in the Upper Hunter Valley, New South Wales, is used for Anglican and Uniting Church services.

 Neurea Union Church

 The small Union Church at the locality of Neurea, south of Wellington, is currently in recess, but not officially closed.

 Queensland

 In Queensland, union churches are often titled using words such as "non-denominational", "undenominational", "united" and "community".